No-Churn Key Lime Pie Ice Cream

 Step-By-Step Instructions

-Begin by making the crust.
+Step 1: Mix the crumb crust.
 In a medium bowl, combine the graham cracker crumbs, melted butter, brown sugar, and salt.
 Using a spoon first and then your fingers, mix until evenly combined, making sure to break up any lumps of brown sugar.

 Crust ingredients mixed together in bowl.